 In the first semester we concentrate on the key study skills required of an undergraduate student.
 These include reading for essay writing, listening to take part in seminars and discussions, and classes to build your academic vocabulary and expression as well as improve your language accuracy.
 All students take courses in Literature and Sociology, where you will be given guidance on how to approach studying an academic subject at undergraduate level.
 You are then expected to apply these skills and strategies to your lectures and tutorials in the core subjects of Sociology, History and Psychology.
 These sessions will introduce you to many of the key theories and concepts in the arts, humanities and social sciences.

-In the second semester you will be encouraged to become a more independent learner and you will read and research for the purpose of writing essays and reports.
-There is also an extended research project where you will be assessed through presentations on both your research methods and findings.
+In the second semester you will be encouraged to become a more independent learner and you will read and research for the purpose of completing a range of written assessments.
+There is also a project where you will be assessed through presentations on topics chosen in consultation with your tutors.
 You will given different pathways from which to choose your own academic subjects in this semester, and we will provide advice on the most suitable options related to your future degree intention.
 Common combinations of subjects in this semester are: International Relations, Philosophy and History, and Art History, Literature and Film Studies.
 We offer other subjects and combinations depending on the needs of individual students each year.

 By the end of the programme you will have a strong foundation on which to base your undergraduate degree studies.
-You will have a clear understanding of many of the key political, philosophical and economic ideas that underpin many of the subjects that you will be going on to study.
-You will also have knowledge of the university system and experience of undertaking many different types of assessment.
-Students who have completed the foundation programme have gone on to win academic prizes and awards as well as secure competitive internships that lead on to successful and fulfilling careers.
+You will have a clear understanding of the key political, philosophical and economic ideas that underpin many of the subjects that you will be going on to study.
+You will also have knowledge of the university system and experience of undertaking different types of assessment.
+Students who have completed the foundation programme have gone on to win academic prizes and awards as well as secure competitive internships leading onto successful and fulfilling careers.